Devolutions/devolutions-gateway/devolutions-gateway/openapi/README.md

 Code is generated using [OpenAPI Generator](https://openapi-generator.tech/) and OpenAPI documents.

-## Howto
+## How-to

-1. Make sure that OpenAPI documents are up to date by running `../../tools/generate-openapi/generate.ps1`
+1. Make sure that OpenAPI documents are up-to-date by running `../../tools/generate-openapi/generate.ps1`

 2. Install `openapi-generator-cli`.